-“I’m glad to hear that, because I’m calling to see if you’d be willing to make a donation for the unfortunate victims of X for whom things are not going too well”.
+Manipulator: “I’m glad to hear you are well, because I’m calling to see if you’d be willing to make a donation for the unfortunate victims of X for whom things are not going too well”.

 Research by Daniel Howard showed an 18% agreement to people asked if they’d be willing to help the hunger relief program.